SunTasked/profiler/README.md

 | --processed-tweets-dir | no                      | output directory into which the processed tweets will be stored                                                                                                                                        | path to the output directory (tweets)                  |
 | -v, --verbosity        | no                      | verbosity level : from 0 (quiet) to 3 (noisy)                                                                                                                                                          | [0;3]                                                  |

-**Note**: if you wish to use multiple classifiers and/or multiple sets of features you need to specify each one of them by using the related option (i.e for selecting both svm and mlp for comparison you need to call the *--classifier* option twice)\
+**Note**: if you wish to use multiple classifiers and/or multiple sets of features you need to specify each one of them by using the related option (i.e for selecting both svm and mlp for comparison you need to call the *--classifier* option twice)

 **Exemple** (windows) : python profiler.py compare --labels l --classifier nbb --classifier svm --features wc2 --features tfidf --in ./training-data/pan10-03-17 --output-dir ./output/pan17/lang --verbosity 1

 ## Classifiers

-Below is a list of classifiers currently implemented as default.\
+Below is a list of classifiers currently implemented as default.
-Note v1.0: loading the classifiers with a config file is not implemented yet

 | Classifier               | Code | sklearn implementation                                                                                                                                                                                                                                                                                                                                                                               | Details                                                                             |
 |--------------------------|------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|